heutelbeck/sapl-policy-engine/sapl-spring-security/README.md

 ## `@PostEnforce`

-The `@PostEnforce` annotation is typically used if the return object of a a protected method is required to make the decision, or if the return object can be modified via a transformation statement in a policy.
+The `@PostEnforce` annotation is typically used if the return object of a protected method is required to make the decision, or if the return object can be modified via a transformation statement in a policy.

 As an AuthorizationSubscription has to be constructed supplying the resource to be modified, and this value has to be well-defined, this annotation is only applicable to methods returning a `Mono<>`.